mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 #### Example 1:

 Input: n = 10
-Output: 182
+<br/>Output: 182
-Explanation: There are exactly 3 integers i in the range [1, 10] that satisfy the conditions in the statement:
+<br/>Explanation: There are exactly 3 integers i in the range [1, 10] that satisfy the conditions in the statement:
 - 1 since 1 * 1 = 1
 - 9 since 9 * 9 = 81 and 81 can be partitioned into 8 and 1 with a sum equal to 8 + 1 == 9.
 - 10 since 10 * 10 = 100 and 100 can be partitioned into 10 and 0 with a sum equal to 10 + 0 == 10.